Supported file formats

 In this format, you'll first include the attribute names in the first row (i.e. header), separated by a tab.
 Then, starting on the second row, include the corresponding values under each attribute name.
 We recommend using a spreadsheet programme such as Microsoft Excel or Google Sheets to create this.
 Then save the file as a tab-delimited file.
 If you're using Google Sheets, you can download your file and upload it as a .txt file or upload your spreadsheet directly to Merchant Center.

-Note: We are currently unable to accept feeds in Excel (.xls) or comma-separated values (.csv) file format.
+Note: We are currently unable to accept a feed in Excel (.xls) or comma-separated values (.csv) file format.
 Convert your file to a text format before you upload it.

 Learn more about creating tab-delimited data feeds.